deepak802112/E-commerce/README.md

 home
 products
 fav
-signout:if we click on this it will redirect to home page
+signout:if we click on that, it will redirect you to home page